-There are certain spots in the country where hail is more likely to happen, so you should be prepared if hail is a common occurrence in your area.
-If you are getting car insurance in Texas, or Wyoming, Nebraska and other states along the Midwest, hail storms are more likely to damage your car, so you should have comprehensive insurance on your policy.
-Below you can see a map showing the number of hail incidents per county.
+Certain parts of the country are more prone to hail storms, so you should be prepared if hail is a common occurrence in your area.
+If you are getting car insurance in Texas, Wyoming, Nebraska or other states in the Midwest, hail storms are more likely to damage your car, so you should purchase comprehensive insurance.
+The map below shows the number of hail incidents per county.

-Being left to pay out of pocket can end up costing you a lot more than paying for the insurance.
-Between 1950 and 2011 there was more than $3 billion dollars worth of property damage from hail in the state of Texas alone, as an example.
+Being left to pay out of pocket can end up costing you a lot more than paying for comprehensive insurance.
+For example, between 1950 and 2011, there was more than $3 billion worth of property damage due to hail in the state of Texas alone.

 How to protect your car from hail damage

-You should also get a weather app that can send you alerts when a hail storm is approaching, giving you time to put up the cover or pull over into a covered area.
-If you can soften the damage to the car enough, you may be able to make all repairs out of pocket without needing to go through insurance.
+We also recommend downloading a weather app that can send you alerts when a hail storm is approaching, giving you time to put up the cover or pull over into a covered area.
+If you can minimize the damage to your car, you may avoid repairs entirely or be able to cover the cost out of pocket without needing to file an insurance claim.